RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-16-Fluff-and-Failure.md

 I've worked on 7 significant projects in the last 2 weeks.

-* Mixing an album for a genre that I'm very unfamiliar track.
+* Mixing an album for a genre that I'm very unfamiliar with.
 * Mixing a track [in Ableton Live]({% post_url 2020-02-01-20-things-I-hate-about %})
 * Mastering 2 tracks
 * [Two hardware projects](#failure)